dyhes/zulip/docs/development/setup-advanced.md

 ```

 Once you've done the above setup, you can pick up the [documentation
-on using the Zulip development
+on using the Aloha development
 environment](setup-recommended.md#step-4-developing),
 ignoring the parts about `vagrant` (since you're not using it).